kostya/myc/README.md

 * Compiles to native code via LLVM, QBE, or C.
 * Fast compilation, "zero" overhead (I hope).
 * ~8000 lines in Crystal.
-* Includes mycc: a C99-subset compiler built on myc in 3 weeks (POC, 2900 lines).
+* Includes mycc: a C11-like compiler built on myc (3000 lines).

 ### Why?